-Shoulder pain originates from the structures that make up the shoulder joint which include; humerus, glenoid, scapula, acromium clavicle, and surrounding soft tissues.
+Intrinsic shoulder pain originates from the structures that make up the shoulder joint, which include the humerus, glenoid, scapula, acromion clavicle, and surrounding soft tissues.

 According to the duration of pain, the causes of shoulder pain can be classified into acute and chronic pain, as shown in the following table:

 |Acute shoulder pain||Chronic shoulder pain|

 |Adhesive capsulitis (frozen shoulder)||Partial rotator cuff tear|

 Specific provocative tests for the diagnosis of shoulder pain